Antrifttal: Vockenrod

 Vockenrod was presumably founded along with the hereditary estate of Erbleihehof Hermannshain in the 12th century, and was first named in a document in 1263.
 In 1283, it was part of the court district of Katzenberg under the Counts of Ziegenhain.
 In the late 14th century, Vockenrod and Hermannshain were both destroyed in a dispute between the County of Hessen and the Archbishopric of Mainz, and it was a hundred years before anyone settled there again.

 Vockenrod had the same procession of mediaeval rulers as Ohmes (see above).
 The same wars also wrought heavy destruction on Vockenrod, reducing the village from 20 households in 1580 to only 12 in 1630.
 Vockenrod likewise also passed to the Bishopric of Fulda in the early 19th century, remaining with it until 1889, and was amalgamated with Antrifttal on the same day as Ohmes.

 The church that stands today was built only in 1908 under the leadership of Greifzu, an architect from Mainz (and with significant citizen contributions).
 It was consecrated "Allerheiligsten Jungfrau Maria", with Saint Boniface as its secondary patron.
 It cost 40,568 marks.
 Within are to be seen elements of Art Nouveau as well as a noteworthy altar bearing, among other things, scenes from Saint Boniface's life.

 History

-The community came into being only on 1 January 1972 through the amalgamation of four communities in the Katzenberg and Bernsburg.
+The municipality came into being only on 1 January 1972 through the amalgamation of four municipalities in the Katzenberg and Bernsburg.